Joint Israel-Palestine World Cup: Trumpists, Israeli right-wingers at event with FIFA boss | DW | 14.10.2021

 The new Bloomfield Stadium in Tel Aviv is one of the few arenas in Israel that would meet FIFA World Cup hosting requirements

-Political controversy aside, there are also significant infrastructural hurdles which Israel and its neighbors would have to overcome, were the region to ever host the World Cup.
+Political controversy aside, there are also significant infrastructural hurdles that Israel and its neighbors would have to overcome were the region to ever host the World Cup.

-In its prerequisites for hosting countries, FIFA requires that stadia hosting World Cup games have a capacity of at least 40,000, with the venues for the opening ceremony and the final having to hold 80,000 supporters.
+In its prerequisites for hosting countries, FIFA requires that stadiums hosting World Cup games have a capacity of at least 40,000, with the venues for the opening ceremony and the final being required to hold 80,000 supporters.

 The biggest stadium in terms of capacity currently in use in Israel is the Teddy Stadium in Jerusalem, which can hold 34,000 fans.
 The Sammy Ofer stadium in Haifa can entertain up to 30,000 people, as can Tel Aviv's newly-renovated Bloomfield Stadium.
 All three stadiums have been built or renovated in the past decade.